Falicer/IoT_SmartOven/README.md

 ### Installing the libraries
 - Open the libraries tab and download the following:
-    - Install UniversalTelegramBot by Brian Lough
+    - Install UniversalTelegramBot Version 1.3.0 by Brian Lough
-    - Install ArduinoJson by Benoit Blanchon
+    - Install ArduinoJson Version 6.19.4 by Benoit Blanchon

 ### Installing Telegram and creating a bot
 - Open Telegram and make a Telegram account